Market Analysts see EQT Corp [EQT] gaining to $46. Time to buy?

 Sponsored

-EQT expects to use the net proceeds from the Offering to repay a portion of the borrowings under its term loan facility, which were incurred in connection with its acquisition of Tug Hill and XcL Midstream.
-In conjunction with the Offering, and subject to such repayment and the satisfaction of customary closing conditions, the term loan facility will be amended to, among other things, extend its maturity date from June 30, 2025 to June 30, 2026.

-The results of the trading session contributed to over 4576297 shares changing hands.
-Over the past one week, the price volatility of EQT Corp stands at 2.23% while the volatility over the past one month is 2.40%.

-The market cap for EQT stock reached $14.08 billion, with 411.33 million shares outstanding and 384.17 million shares in the current float.
-Compared to the average trading volume of 5.28M shares, EQT reached a trading volume of 4576297 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 1.23 shares, EQT reached a trading volume of 6474257 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Citigroup have made an estimate for EQT Corp shares, keeping their opinion on the stock as Buy, with their previous recommendation back on December 11, 2023.